willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My Samsung Odyssey or Odyssey+ headset firmware update is getting stuck

-Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion Apps.
+Samsung owns and publishes headset firmware updates delivered via their "Samsung HMD Odyssey Setup" and "Samsung HMD Odyssey+ Setup" Device Companion apps.
 For more details and for help with Samsung firmware update issues, please reach out to Samsung Customer Service.

-If the firmware update process is getting stuck, and there has been no progress for more than about 5 minutes, here are some general things to try:
+If the firmware update process is getting stuck, and there has been no progress for more than about 5 minutes, try to:

 * Unplug all of your other USB devices temporarily, and retry the firmware update
 * Connect your Samsung headset to a different USB 3.0 port on your PC